Box Clever

-Box Clever was a television game show from the United Kingdom that was presented by Emlyn Hughes.
-The programme was part of the then new daytime service by BBC Television and was broadcast on Fridays at 3.25pm.
-The show lasted for just one series, which aired from October 1986 to May 1987.
+Box Clever is a British game show that aired from 31 October 1986 to 8 May 1987 and was hosted by Emlyn Hughes.

 Format

 Two families consisting of three members played a strategic board game with the moves dependent on correct answers to a wide variety of questions put by Dr. Sue Kingsman of Trinity College, Oxford.
 The winners then went on to play a computer game for prizes.
 The prize consisted of record and book tokens, and the winning family then took on new opponents until they were beaten.

+Winner

-The series was won by the Chiappino family from Southampton.
-Mark, the youngest Chiappino, later appeared as a regular on BBC One’s Claimed and Shamed.
+The programme only aired for a single series, which was won by the Chiappino family from Southampton.